SAP-samples/codejam-cap-llm/exercises/04-create-connection-configuration/README.md

 # Exercise 04 - Create the SAP AI Core connection configuration

 Using the SAP Cloud SDK for AI allows you to seamlessly connect to SAP AI Core, SAP Generative AI Hub, and the Orchestration service.
-The SDK is available for different programming languages like Python, JavaScript, Java and ABAP.
-In this Codejam you will use the JavaScript variant to complement a CAP OData service with AI functionality using the SAP Generative AI Hub and Orchestration service.
+The SDK is available for different programming languages like Python, JavaScript, Java, and ABAP.
+In this Codejam you will use the JavaScript version to complement a CAP OData service with AI functionality using the SAP Generative AI Hub and Orchestration service.

 In this exercise you will learn: